You are currently signed in as .

 School systems have suffered many crises since the beginning of the 21st century.
 Reports by the National Commission on Excellence in Education stress the widespread public perception that something is seriously amiss in the existing educational system.
 Many feel that educational systems fall far short of the goal of cultivating a learning society and that U.S. students lag far behind their counterparts in other developed nations.

-The No Child Left Behind Act was enacted into law in 2002.
+The No Child Left Behind (NCLB) Act was enacted into law in 2002.
 The Act does the following: (1) sets achievement goals for teachers and paraprofessionals; (2) holds states to higher accountability for the educational achievement of their students in exchange for more flexibility in how they can use federal education funds; (3) stresses the importance of using scientific research to determine what educational programs and practices are most effective for students and educators; and (4) gives parents with children in schools that do not meet state standards for at least two straight years the option to transfer their children to a better-performing public school or public charter school.
 The No Child Left Behind Act is an extension of the Elementary and Secondary School Act of 1965.
-It was to be considered for reauthorization in 2010, but political differences delayed consideration and reauthorization was still pending after most of 2013, while Congress debated reforms.
+It was to be considered for reauthorization in 2010, but political differences delayed consideration and reauthorization.
+In 2012, the Obama administration offered flexibility to states regarding the requirements of the NCLB in exchange for the states' rigorous plans to meet achievement goals.
+As of early 2015, the reauthorization of the NCLB Act was still pending, while Congress debated reforms.

 There has been a renewed focus on the quality of U.S. career and technical preparation schools, which prepare students at the secondary level to enter the workforce, usually in a skilled trade.
 There is a renewed focus on the role of academics in these programs: students in secondary technical and career programs now take the same standardized tests as students in traditional high schools.
 These programs now include a stronger emphasis on workplace skills, such as communication and problem solving.

 In elementary and secondary public education in the 21st century, current issues are those focusing on improving the quality of the education delivered to students, including looking at class size, access to early childhood education, and others.
 In recent years, elementary and secondary education has undergone a transformation to adhere to the requirements of the Common Core State Standards Initiative.
-This effort to define what students should learn and how they should learn it proved controversial but its implementation continued as of this writing.
+This effort to define what students should learn and how they should learn it proved controversial.